Foundational Health vs. Symptomatic Farming: Breaking the Cycle of Chasing Problems

 The Paradigm Shift: From Fighting Symptoms to Building Health

 In conventional agriculture, farming is warfare.
 Pests are enemies.
 Diseases are invaders.
 Weeds are competitors.
 But nature doesn't work this way.
 In a healthy ecosystem, plants coexist with insects and microorganisms without being destroyed.
 The oak tree in a mature forest thrives in dynamic equilibrium with everything around it.
-The difference is that healthy plants in healthy soil have functional immunity.
+The difference is that healthy plants in healthy soil have functional immunity — and now we can say exactly what that means: intact cell walls, balanced hormone signaling, primed defense gene expression, and a resident microbial community doing work the plant cannot do alone.

 When a plant achieves true functional health, it becomes uninteresting to pests and resistant to pathogens.
 This isn't wishful thinking — it's repeatable results documented across decades of research and confirmed daily by farmers transitioning to regenerative practices.
 But it requires us to stop asking "what do I spray?" and start asking "why is this plant vulnerable?"